-Getting over the fear of learning how to drive
+Getting over your fear of learning how to drive starts with a few small steps in the right direction.

 You’ve probably been procrastinating on getting your driver’s license for years now.